This post includes affiliate links.

 Let me tell you!
 It is a simple and not very satisfying explanation.
 There seems to be no dark or Christmas green colored loop yarn in the U.S. available.
 I wished there was.
 So, I used what I had and made the bow a light green color which reminds me of the Grinch.

-Now, let’s talk about the project itself.
+Now, let’s talk about the project itself – the loop yarn wreath.
 Is it hard or easy?
 It is super easy!
 Really.
 You do not even need to know how to crochet or knit.
 You simply make long chains of loop yarn as well as a rectangle to create a bow.
 Then you put it all together.
 It is as simple as that.

 So let me get started and tell you what you will need in order to crochet this amazing Loop Yarn Wreath.